What are the MINIMUM system requirements for Vision?

 How do I focus conventional fixtures in my rig?

-How do I adjust the atmospheric level in the scene?
+How do I adjust the haze in the scene?

 If I am running a complex scene, how can I increase speed?

 There are a few things that you can do that may assist you when running a complex scene.
 You can lower the graphics settings under Vision Preferences and modify your Document settings.
 You can also eliminate the geometry associated with the lighting fixtures by setting Render Fixtures to Off in the Vision Preferences.
 You will notice that the fixture will disappear from the Vision, but the light is still emitting from where the fixture used to be.
 Significant speed increases can also be achieved by turning off Render Shadows on the Document Preference settings.
 If your file contains multipart fixtures, checking the Force Emissive option for these fixtures will also improve performance.
 Lowering the Volumetric Quality or disabling Enhanced Volumetric may also improve performance.

 For files with a very large number of fixtures, disabling the High Precision option may increase performance with minimal impact on rendering quality.

 How do I connect my console to Vision?

 To begin, check out the forums on DMX Connectivity, which contains detailed instructions on connecting Vision to a number of the most popular consoles.
 In Vision, you only need to select the DMX Provider under the DMX menu.

 What is the optimal resolution for running Vision?

 Once again, this is somewhat determined by your video card.
 Generally, you should run Vision at 1280×720.
 This will give you the optimum performance and quality for your real-time visualization.
 Vision is capable of running at much higher resolutions, but lower resolutions allow for better performance and higher quality rendering.
 Resolution is configurable from within the Vision Preferences and should be adjusted to best fit your needs based on the hardware being used.